anshxgaur/DBMS/README.md

     Graph
       Neo4j
       Amazon Neptune

 ⚡ ACID Properties

-To ensure data integrity, reliable transactions in a DBMS must adhere to ACID properties:
+To ensure reliable and secure transactions, DBMS systems follow ACID properties:

-Atomicity: The entire transaction takes place at once or doesn't happen at all.
+Atomicity – A transaction either completes fully or not at all.

-Consistency: The database must remain in a consistent state before and after the transaction.
+Consistency – The database remains in a valid state before and after a transaction.

-Isolation: Multiple transactions occur independently without interference.
+Isolation – Transactions execute independently without interference.

-Durability: The changes of a successful transaction are saved permanently, even in the event of a system failure.
+Durability – Once committed, changes remain permanent even after system failure.

+📌 Conclusion

+DBMS plays a crucial role in modern software systems by ensuring structured data storage, integrity, security, and scalability.
+From traditional relational databases to modern NoSQL and cloud databases, different models serve different application needs.

 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
+Feel free to fork this repository and submit a pull request.

 📝 License

-This project is MIT licensed.
+This project is licensed under the MIT License.